Ranked-cvpr24/Ranked-cvpr24/README.md

-# Diffusion Features
+# RankED: Addressing Imbalance and Uncertainty in Edge Detection Using Ranking-based Losses
-Website for Emergent Correspondence from Image Diffusion
+Website for RankED: Addressing Imbalance and Uncertainty in Edge Detection Using Ranking-based Losses